haxqer/bitbucket/README.md

         && cd bitbucket \
 ```

-Choose with LTR/DB version you want (root version) or CD into other LTR versions with MySQL/PostgreSQL
+Choose with LTR/DB version you want (from root directory) or CD into other LTR versions with MySQL/PostgreSQL

 ```
         && docker-compose pull \